wikimedia/mediawiki-extensions-WikiSEO/README.md

 Usage: $wgTwitterSiteHandle = '@SITE_HANDLE';.

 ### $wgMetadataGenerators
-Array containing the metadata generator names to load.
+Array containing the metadata generator classes to load.
+Custom generators can be added by appending the class name without the namespace to this array.
+WikiSEO prepends the following namespace to the classname: `MediaWiki\Extension\WikiSEO\Generator\Plugins\`.
 Default: ["OpenGraph", "Twitter", "SchemaOrg"].
-If you only want to change the page title and add 'description', 'keywords', 'robots' tags set $wgMetadataGenerators = [];

 ### $wgWikiSeoDefaultImage
 Set a default image to use if no image is set on the site.
 If this variable is not set the sites logo will be used.